Nissan first-quarter profit down on costly incentives, strong yen

 But that is largely because Nissan bounced back more quickly than its rivals from the Japan earthquake and tsunami in March 2011, so the annual comparison of its results is less flattering.

-Japan’s biggest automaker Toyota, due to report on August 3, is expected by analysts to swing to a net profit of 243 billion yen from an 80-billion-yen loss a year earlier.
+Japan’s biggest automaker Toyota, due to report on August 3, is expected by analysts to report a net profit of 243 billion yen, compared to the 1 billion yen it booked a year earlier.

 Honda, Japan’s No.3 automaker, is likely to post a net profit of 144.8 billion yen, nearly five times its year-earlier result.
 It reports on July 31.